Looking to treat and remove acne scars in Vancouver? See our page on Surrey acne scar treatments here!

 These are collectively, and colloquially, referred to as pimples, blemishes, breakouts and acne.

 The larger cystic lesions and nodules can cause scars, which can take several months to heal.
 Some can even form permanent damage, or cause excessive scar tissue build up, known as keloids.
 In these cases, cosmetic solutions (such as those offered at our clinic) are usually the only answer.
+You can read more about our acne scar removal solutions here.

 Common acne triggers include: